erdemiraysu/Seasonal_Flu_Vaccine_Intake_Classification/README.md

 4. Scoring Metric: Roc_Auc was used afor tuning hyperparameters and evaluating model performance, because:

-    - We care equally about true positives and true negatives, and the roc curve gives a desirable balance between **sensitivity/recall (maximizing True positive Rate)** and and **1 - specificity  (minimizing False Positive Rate - Probability that a true negative will test positive)**.
+* We care equally about true positives and true negatives, and the roc curve gives a desirable balance between **sensitivity/recall (maximizing True positive Rate)** and and **1 - specificity  (minimizing False Positive Rate - Probability that a true negative will test positive)**

-    - We want to utilizes **"probabilities"** of class prediction.
-Based on that, we’re able to more precisely evaluate and compare the models.
+* We want to utilizes **"probabilities"** of class prediction.
+Based on this, we’re able to more precisely evaluate and compare the models.

 ## Evaluation
 ***